LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 organization.
 This is somewhat limiting.

-Chris commented that he’d like to add support for multiple organizations in the future, but for he wants to focus on building out core functionality for working with events.
+Chris commented that he’d like to add support for multiple organizations in the future, but for now he wants to focus on building out core functionality for working with events.
 Paul agreed that this is a good short-term strategy, and the app could always be modified in the future to support use by multiple organizations.
 Trying to add that